Kitware/geowatch/docs/source/manual/data/access_internal_phase3_dvc_repos.rst

 ***********************************
-Accessing Phase3 GEOWATCH DVC Repos
+Accessing Phase3 GeoWATCH DVC Repos
 ***********************************

 This document was written on 2024-01-23 and is relevant for phase 3 data.